gilbertwat/gilbertwat.github.io/_posts/2015-11-05-how-a-single-icon-delights.md

 ![Reaction](/assets/images/2015-11-05-how-a-single-icon-delights/reaction.png)

 I didn’t expect changing a single icon could make users delight.
 In hindsight of course this was common sense, but I am still in awe how little the effort was and how high the impact is.
 This is a great lesson for me to think again what is impact.
-Also it is a great example of the importance of design thinking to make great product.
+Also it is a great example of the importance of Design thinking to make great product.
 Listening to users is always the key to fill in holes in your common sense.